Burhanali-dev/savage-auth/README.md

 ## Installation

-Thumbs down works thumbs up appears after a refresh
+Thumbs up/down/trash works as opposed to before when you needed to refresh to see the tumbsup value appear

 1. Clone repo
 2. run `npm install`